ashwwwin/furi/README.md

 ## Closing notes

-If you've made it this far in the documentation, I hope you find Furikake useful and time saving.
-I built this for fun, and a way for me to work with MCP's more hands on.
-If you wish to contribute, feel free.
+If you've made it this far, I hope you find Furikake useful and time saving.
+I built this for fun as a way for me to work with MCP's more hands on.
+If you wish to contribute, feel free to open an issue or a pull request, I will merge it after I check out your changes.

 If you think this is a good idea, please star the repo.
 If you think this is a bad idea, please star the repo and leave a comment.

+Also check out [Bun](https://bun.sh/) if you haven't already!